logo

 The powertrain in a skid steer loader is the group of parts that send power from the engine to the wheels or tracks.
 This usually includes the engine, transmission, drive system, and final drives.
 Choosing between a hydrostatic or mechanical powertrain affects how the machine uses and controls its power while working.

-Mechanical powertrain typically employs a standard transmission with gear sets and differentials, connected to axles.
+• Mechanical powertrain (also called manual transmission in this context) typically employs a standard transmission with gear sets and differentials, connected to axles.

 Both systems have unique operational profiles that affect how a skid steer loader performs under various conditions.